dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 * "Unable to resolve service for type 'Microsoft.Extensions.Caching.Distributed.IDistributedCache' while attempting to activate 'Microsoft.AspNetCore.Session.DistributedSessionStore'."

    Commonly caused by not configuring at least one `IDistributedCache` implementation.
+See [Working with a Distributed Cache](xref:performance/caching/distributed) and [
+In memory caching](xref:performance/caching/memory) for more information

 ### Additional Resources